The Bodyguard (soundtrack): Background

-By the late summer of 1990, Houston had become a commercially successful recording artist.
-Her first two albums, Whitney Houston and Whitney, sold 25 and 20 million copies worldwide respectively.
-Houston was planning on releasing her third album, I'm Your Baby Tonight, when she received a call from actor Kevin Costner to accept a leading role in a film titled The Bodyguard.
+In late 1989, while planning work on her third studio album, I'm Your Baby Tonight, Houston received a call from actor Kevin Costner to accept a leading role in a film titled The Bodyguard.
 Back in December 1986, Billboard magazine mentioned that Houston would take part in the film, only with Clint Eastwood as the co-lead.
 Costner convinced Silverado director and friend Lawrence Kasdan to let him be a co-producer for the project.
 Kasdan had originally written the script for the film back in 1975 and after his script was sold off to Warner Bros.
-Pictures, the film had originally been pegged as a project for Steve McQueen in 1977, but stalled.
+Pictures, the film had originally been pegged as a project for Steve McQueen and Diana Ross in 1977, but stalled.
+An attempt to make the film a vehicle for Ross and Ryan O'Neal by 1979 was also stalled after Ross rejected the film.

-A year later, in November 1978, Warner brought in Ryan O'Neal and Diana Ross for the leading roles, only for the film to return to development hell a year later after Ross rejected the film.
-Following Houston's rise, she had been sought after for film roles by the likes of Robert Townsend, Spike Lee and Robert De Niro.
-It's claimed Costner was convinced Houston was right for the role after viewing her concert at the Assembly Hall in Champaign, Illinois in September 1987.
-Another claim was that after watching her music video for her 1988 hit, "Where Do Broken Hearts Go", was Costner convinced that Houston was the one to play the role of Rachel Marron.
-Still, it took three years before Houston was contacted for the film.
-When Costner finally reached Houston, the singer, who had only taken brief acting cameos on television shows such as Silver Spoons, was reluctant but agreed to read the script.
-A nervous Houston still held off on the film until Costner convinced the singer in another phone call that he will "not let [her] fall".
+Following Houston's career rise in the mid-1980s, she was sought after for film work by Robert Townsend, Spike Lee and Robert De Niro.
+Costner reportedly was convinced of Houston being Rachel Marron after viewing the music video for her 1988 hit single, "Where Do Broken Hearts Go".
+Houston, who had only taken brief acting cameos on television shows such as Silver Spoons, was reluctant but agreed to read the script.
+A nervous Houston still held off on the film until Costner convinced the singer in another phone call around late 1990 that he will "not let [her] fall".

-The film's director Mick Jackson initially was unsure of Houston's chances of leading a film and, according to Costner, suggested veteran actresses such as Michelle Pfeiffer or Kim Basinger for the role, to which Costner flatly turned down.
-Jackson then agreed to give Houston a screen test in January 1991, to which she passed.
-In April 1991, Houston and Costner announced that they would co-star in The Bodyguard.
+Despite some concerns from film executives as well as its director Mick Jackson of Houston's potential, the singer passed a screen test in January 1991.
+That April, Houston and Costner announced that they would co-star in The Bodyguard.
 Costner delayed production on the film until Houston finished her world tour that year to late November 1991.